 Erected 1949 by The California Centennials Commission.
 Based furnished by Alameda County Camps, Daughters Utah Pioneers.
 October 22, 1949.
 Rededicated July 27, 1989, by Camps of Daughters of Utah Pioneers, San Joaquin & Stanislaus Counties.
 (Marker Number 437.)

 Location.
 37° 47.221′ N, 121° 18.34′ W. Marker is in Lathrop, California, in San Joaquin County.
 Marker is on South Manthey Rd, on the right when traveling west.
-Touch for map.
-Marker is located at the entrance to the Mossdale Crossing Park and Launching Facility.
+Marker is located at the entrance to the Mossdale Crossing Park and Launching Touch for map.
 Marker is in this post office area: Lathrop CA 95330, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Lathrop (approx. 2.8 miles away); Liberty Plot (approx. 6.9 miles away); French Camp (approx. 7.1 miles away); Ripon World War II Memorial (approx. 10.4 miles away); New Hope – 1846 (approx. 10.4 miles away); Stockton Assembly Center (approx. 10.7 miles away); Moses Rogers Home (approx. 10.9 miles away); Ort J. Lofthus Crosstown Freeway (approx. 11.3 miles away).